vesln/hell/README.md

 #### I can cheat it!
 I can decrease the complexity but keep the same behavior!

-It's probably a bug, which shouldn't be surprising given the early stage of the project.
+It's a bug, probably, which shouldn't be surprising given the early stage of the project.
 Reporting problems is highly appreciated!

 #### Can we improve it somehow?